| Though Eowyn could not eat,

 Master Eö went directly to the cook, who was busy preparing

-"Has Maranwë turned up?" he asked.
+breakfast for the guests.
+"Has Maranwë turned up?"

 "No, Master Eö," replied the cook.
 "I sent